 AI Generated Analysis | Feedback

-Mark R. George President and Chief Executive Officer
+Mark R. George, President and Chief Executive Officer

-Jason Zampi Executive Vice President, Chief Financial Officer and Treasurer
+Jason Zampi, Acting Chief Financial Officer

-Ed Elkins Executive Vice President and Chief Commercial Officer
+Ed Elkins, Executive Vice President and Chief Commercial Officer

-Annie Adams Chief Human Resources Officer
+Annie Adams, Chief Human Resources Officer

-Annie Adams is the Chief Human Resources Officer, a position she returned to in December 2024 at the request of the new CEO.
-She joined Norfolk Southern in 2001 and previously served as Executive Vice President & Chief Transformation Officer, overseeing various departments including Human Resources, Labor Relations, Corporate Communications, Information Technology, Sustainability, and Corporate Giving.
-Before joining Norfolk Southern, Adams founded "The Ultimate Accessory," a business that developed customized database applications for retail and sold them to over 150 businesses.
-She has experience in managing culture change, headquarters relocation, and national rail labor negotiations.
-Adams also serves on the Board of Directors for Specialty Building Products, the Midtown Improvement District, and the Woodruff Arts Center.
+Annie Adams is the Chief Human Resources Officer (CHRO) at Norfolk Southern Corporation, a position she assumed in December 2024 at the request of the newly appointed CEO.
+She joined Norfolk Southern in 2001 and has over two decades of leadership experience.
+She previously served as Executive Vice President & Chief Transformation Officer until March 2024, overseeing Human Resources, Labor Relations, Corporate Communications, Information Technology, Sustainability, and Corporate Giving.
+Adams has successfully managed culture change, the relocation and design of Norfolk Southern’s headquarters, and national rail labor negotiations.
+Before her time at Norfolk Southern, she was a Product Manager at Great Bridge, LLC, and founded The Ultimate Accessory, where she developed and sold a customized database application to over 150 businesses.
+Adams also serves on the boards of the Woodruff Arts Center and the Midtown Improvement District in Atlanta, and the Board of Directors for Specialty Building Products.

 AI Generated Analysis | Feedback